 Per the terms of the Contribution Agreement, the Plaintiff committed to “commercially exploit the results of this Project with the intent of creating economic and social benefits in Canada, for Canadians”.
 The Contribution Agreement contained no commitment on behalf of the Plaintiff to sell testing swabs to the federal government upon completion of the Project, nor any commitment on behalf of Canada to purchase swabs from the Plaintiff.

 With respect to paragraph 27 of the Claim, Canada admits that it did not provide further funding to the Plaintiff beyond the $98,931 contemplated in the Contribution Agreement.
-Canada has no knowledge of the amounts the Plaintiff asserts that it invested into re-tooling its facilities.

 Canada denies the allegations in paragraphs 9-10 of the Claim that Canada, or any of its employees, agents, or servants, expressed an intention to “partner” with the Plaintiff on the development and production of testing swabs.
 The terms of the Contribution Agreement are clear: